Welcome To Thoughtnet: How AI-Powered Bots Are Reshaping Cyberwar

 Threat actors in either practice share a common core strategy to carry out their campaigns: deception.
 Deceit is a required component in successful phishing campaigns, where the momentary establishment of trust is necessary for the victim to click that link, wire that money, or offer up those credentials.
 Deception is requisite at the same stage, inspiring the victim to share a provocative post, support an attacker’s cause, and spread manipulative information.

 To achieve their intended goal, phishing attacks exploit the target’s trust, emulating a colleague, family member, or friend or spoofing a trusted email address, website, or phone number.
-In the practice of disinformation, this same process is necessary—albeit via different techniques.
+In the practice of narrative attacks, this same process is necessary—albeit via different techniques.

 At present, online conversation commands a certain level of trust—online and media literacy hasn’t reached the boiling point at which no one trusts anything they see online.
 This trust is foundational to continued social engagement.
 Still, it has quickly been eroded in recent years as threat actors realized how to harness highly polarized online communities to spread adverse narratives organically.